javier/data_analytics_devroom_cfp_fosdem_2025/index.md

 Data Analytics covers a wide range of activities involving data: Ingestion, Extraction, Stream Processing, Open Data Formats, Data Storage, Scientific Libraries, OLAP Databases, Data Quality, Business Analytics, Data Visualization...

-In recent years, we've seen a surge in trending Open Source projects like Apache Arrow, DuckDB, ClickHouse, Apache Druid, QuestDB, Timescale, Grafana, Apache Superset, redash, matplotlib, seaborn, Bokeh, D3, graphic-walker, plots.jl, Makie, Gadfly, ggplot2, Iceberg, Parquet, Delta Lake, Apache Hudi, LakeFS, Avro, ORC, Presto/Trino, OpenSearch, Valkey, Apache Doris, Pinot, Debezium, Apache Pulsar, Apache Kafka, Apache Flink, Vaex, scipy, numpy, Pandas, Polars, Dask, Dagger.jl, Dataframes.jl, dplyr, tibble, tidyr, rsample, broom, tidyquant,  dbt, Apache Airflow, Dagster, DataHub, Amundsen, Great Expectations, and many more.

 This DevRoom is a celebration of Open Source Data Analytics projects of all types and sizes.
 We invite project contributors to present their features, architecture, design, real-world use cases, and integrations.
 We also encourage end users to share how open-source data analytics projects are helping them solve their everyday challenges.

-The devroom is a colocated conference-within-a-conference that gives us the opportunity to come together and chat, hack, and share stories about Data Analytics in FLOSS ecosystems.
+The devroom is a conference-within-a-conference that gives us the opportunity to come together and chat, hack, and share stories about Data Analytics in FLOSS ecosystems.

 This DevRoom is also an opportunity to identify potential collaborations across projects covering different aspects of the data lifecycle.

+If you are wondering what type of project would be suitable, this non-comprehensive list of excellent FOSS for Data Analytics can give you some clues: Apache Arrow, DuckDB, ClickHouse, Apache Druid, QuestDB, Timescale, Grafana, Apache Superset, Redash, Matplotlib, Seaborn, Bokeh, D3, Graphic-walker, Plots.jl, Makie, Gadfly, Ggplot2, Iceberg, Parquet, Delta Lake, Apache Hudi, LakeFS, Avro, ORC, Presto/Trino, OpenSearch, Valkey, Apache Doris, Pinot, Debezium, Apache Pulsar, Apache Kafka, Apache Flink, Vaex, Scipy, Mumpy, Pandas, Polars, Dask, Dagger.jl, Dataframes.jl, Dplyr, Tibble, Tidyr, Rsample, Broom, Tidyquant,  Dbt, Apache Airflow, Dagster, DataHub, Amundsen, Great Expectations, and many more.

 We want our Devroom to be a safe space for everyone, so we kindly ask all participants to follow the FOSDEM code of conduct https://fosdem.org/2025/practical/conduct/.

 ***

-# Call For Papers
+# Call for Papers

 We welcome submissions about, but not limited to, open source libraries, open source projects, or technical use cases explaining how one (or more) open source components are being used to power real-life use case.
 Talks featuring more